engine-plus/document/EnginePlusDescription_en.md

 AWS ID | To start the machine's aws credential ID, you need to have the relevant permissions for the launch instance, logout instance, SSM, and so on.
 AWS KEY | aws security key
-SSH Key Name | cluster instances ssh private key file name,like `*.pem`, please use root authentication AWS IAM Profile | cluster instances IAM
+SSH Key Name | cluster instances ssh private key file name,like `*.pem`, please use root authentication AWS IAM Profile | cluster instances IAM, IAM requires all SSM authorizations.
 Security Group Id | instance security group, it's recommended to open all ports on the intranet，multi-group-Id splitted by `,`

 > **Note:**